r-gerling/sentence_similarity_scores_nlp/README.md

 ### Error handling

 There is no proper error handling.
 Therefore, the app may crash if there are incorrect inputs, which is not indicated in the web app.
 Therefore, attention should be paid to the console output.
 As a rule of thumb:
-- The calculation time **without** BERTscore should take a maximum of 30 sec.
+- The calculation time **without** BERTscore should take at maximum 30 seconds
 - The calculation time **with** BERTscore takes about 2 minutes

 ## Examples